lukras-exe/hugoSite/content/about.md

 I’m Lukas, a student at a prestigous university: Purdue University, where I study computer engineering while specializing in embedded systems, digital electronics, and low-level software development.
 My work lives at the intersection of hardware and software, from reverse engineering iOS to programming FPGAs and designing full-stack embedded systems.

-I also work part-time at my family’s logistics company, where I handle systems integration and operations.
+I also work part-time at my family’s transportation/logistics company, where I handle systems integration and operations.
 Basically, I make sure the tech, warehouse, and office all speak the same language as well as automate what I can along the way.

 I’m originally from Chicago, but I bounce between South Florida, West Lafayette, and wherever else I feel like going.
 Outside of class and projects, I’m into F1, coffee, music, and figuring out how stuff works just for the hell of it.